 - Include in the judgement a ratio decendi, providing legal reasons for the judgement.

 The court hierarchy is critical for the doctrine of precedent to function effectively.
 A precedent set in one court applies to all lower courts – but only in the same hierarchy.
-A precedent in the Supreme Court of Victoria, for example, is binding on the County Court of Victoria and the Magistrates’ Court of Victoria – however it is not binding on courts in other jurisdictions, such as the Federal courts or courts of other States.
+A precedent in the Supreme Court of Victoria, for example, is binding on the County Court of Victoria and the Magistrates’ Court of Victoria – however, it is not binding on courts in other jurisdictions, such as the Federal courts or courts of other States.
 A precedent can be overturned in a higher court in the same jurisdiction.
 A County Court precedent, for instance, can be appealed and overturned in the Supreme Court.
 This allows some flexibility, review and challenge of precedents; they are not set in stone.

 R v.
 Downtown (1999)

 In the hypothetical case of R v.
 Downtown (1999), Downtown is appearing before the Magistrates’ Court of Victoria.
 The specifics of the case are that Downtown’s house was on fire and that he did not own a hose.
 Fearing the spread of the fire, Downtown crossed into the yard next-door to use his neighbour’s hose.
 The neighbour, who was not home at the time, later insisted that Downtown be charged with trespass.
-These facts are not in dispute, however Downtown has pleaded ‘not guilty’ on the basis that the law allows him to take reasonable steps to protect his property.
+These facts are not in dispute, however, Downtown has pleaded ‘not guilty’ on the basis that the law allows him to take reasonable steps to protect his property.
 Some scenarios include:

 Scenario One.
-The legislation defines trespass as unauthorised entrance onto property belonging to another party – on that basis alone Downtown has clearly committed trespass.
+The legislation defines trespass as the unauthorised entrance onto property belonging to another party – on that basis alone Downtown has clearly committed trespass.
 Downtown’s lawyers have not highlighted any precedents from similar cases, so it is up to the judge to form his own ruling.
 He determines that the legislation should be applied strictly and finds Downtown guilty of trespass.
 However given the extenuating circumstances, he imposes only a small fine and does not record a conviction.

 Scenario Two.
-The legislation defines trespass as unauthorised entrance onto property belong to another party – however it also contains a clause stating that trespass “shall not have occurred if the party was seeking refuge or protection from assault, threat, attack or deprivation of property”.
+The legislation defines trespass as the unauthorised entrance onto property belonging to another party – however, it also contains a clause stating that trespass “shall not have occurred if the party was seeking refuge or protection from assault, threat, attack or deprivation of property”.
 There are no relevant precedents to follow.
 The judge interprets this section of the statute broadly and rules in Downtown’s favour, stating in his ratio decendi that Downtown was “seeking… protection from… deprivation of property”.
 Downtown’s case is discharged.

 Scenario Three.
 The legislation defines trespass as unauthorised entrance onto property belonging to another party – on that basis alone Downtown has clearly committed trespass.
 However Downtown’s lawyer points to a County Court judgement from 1892, from a case with similar circumstances; this judgement contains a ratio decendi stating that “the law of trespass should not apply to person(s) taking refuge from likely harm or seeking materials to protect their property from imminent destruction”.
 Because this precedent is from a higher court, the trial judge has no option but to acquit Downtown and discharge the case.